Mayo Clinic's approach

 Mayo Clinic has one of the largest living-donor kidney transplant programs in the U.S.

 As a three-site institution, Mayo Clinic has one of the largest living-donor kidney transplant programs in the United States.
-At its campuses in Arizona, Florida and Minnesota, Mayo Clinic performs about 250 living-donor laparoscopic nephrectomies and more than 600 kidney transplants each year, including numerous complex surgical procedures.
+At its campuses in Arizona, Florida and Minnesota, Mayo Clinic performs about 260 living-donor laparoscopic nephrectomies and nearly 700 kidney transplants each year, including numerous complex surgical procedures.

 Mayo Clinic kidney transplant surgeons have performed more than 7,000 procedures using state-of-the-art technology since performing their first kidney transplant in 1963.